Did you know… Our Sitting Judges have EACH been thoroughly vetted and selected

 It takes just $50 to get on the ballot and circumvent the process described above.
 The non vetted candidate, if elected, will sit on our Bench for 15 years.

-This year, the four judges on the Montgomery County Sitting Judges Slate have two challengers.
-Neither submitted themselves to the vetting process for the positions now held by your sitting judges.
-Previously, these challengers collectively have applied for 20 vacancies over the course of several years.
-The Trial Courts Judicial Nominating Commission has never found either challenger qualified to be a judge.
+This year, the four judges on the Montgomery County Sitting Judges Slate have a challenger.
+This challenger did not submit to the vetting process for the positions now held by your sitting judges.
+Between 2012 and 2017, the challenger applied for fourteen positions.
+Every single time, the Trial Courts Nominating Commission did not find her qualified to be a judge.

 THIS ELECTION IS ABOUT SEATING THE MOST COMPETENT JUDGES AND PROTECTING THE IMPORTANT VETTING PROCESS THAT HELPS TO INSURE THE INTEGRITY OF OUR BENCH!